 “The reason we don’t want to be like Europe and Southeast Asia is we want people to enjoy the beach without being hassled.”

 Players from United States can play casino games on the beach.
-All you need is a smartphone or tablet and you can play casino games at Raging Bull Casino on your portable device.
+All you need is a smartphone or tablet and you can play casino games at Bovada Casino on your portable device.
 Apple and Android devices are compatible.